citp/privacy-policy-historical/t/ti/tic/tickifieds.com.md

-> *The following text is extracted and transformed from the tickifieds.com privacy policy that was archived on 2011-06-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110627023142id_/http%3A//www.tickifieds.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tickifieds.com privacy policy that was archived on 2011-12-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111219182636id_/http%3A//www.tickifieds.com/privacy) for the most accurate reproduction.*

-# Tickifieds - Post and Browse Event Ticket Classified Ads
+# Tickifieds - Free Event Ticket Classified Ads

+**The ad has been added to your favorites.**

 Tickifieds is committed to safeguarding your online privacy.
 The following policy outlines how your personal information will be treated as you use our website.